quantifiedcode/python-anti-patterns/docs/correctness/too_many_positional_arguments_for_function_call.rst

 Function called with too many arguments .......................................

 ``print_name`` takes two arguments, one representing a first name and one a last name, and prints these arguments to standard output.
 In the module below someone attempts to pass three arguments to the function, one for a first name, one for a middle name, and one for a last name.
-This raises the ``Too many positional arguments for function call`` and will raise a ``TypeError`` at runtime.
+This raises the ``Too many positional arguments for function call`` error and will raise a ``TypeError`` at runtime.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!